Ryyk/recipe-app-api/README.md

 **Important commands:**
 - docker-compose run app sh -c "django-admin.py startproject app ." - create django project using docker compose
 - docker-compose run app sh -c "python manage.py startapp core" - create core app
+- docker-compose run app sh -c "python manage.py makemigrations core" - Creates a new migrations/ file that allows Django to create the model in the database that we use.
+Everytime changes are done to the model the command needs to be run

 ## Django Rest framework:
 - Extension to Django to build REST API's